-Competency 4: Engage In Practice-informed Research and Research-informed Practice
+Competency 4: Engage in Practice-informed Research and Research-informed Practice

-Social work practitioners engaged in management and policy recognize the value of adapting evidence-informed programs and services for the organization and community in which they practice.
+Social work practitioners engaged in management and policy recognize the value of adapting evidence-informed programs and services for the organizations and communities in which they practice.
 They also understand the value of using scientific evidence to inform the policies that they advocate and implement.
-They seek to achieve the best possible outcomes for those they serve and recognize that the most effective manner to achieve this end is to employ those services and programs that have demonstrated positive results as documented by research and evaluation conducted consistent with sound scientific methods.
-Social workers practicing in management and policy positions use research conducted by their staff or appropriate and qualified third parties on the programs and services provided by their organization or community in order to contribute to the body of knowledge relative to evidence-informed interventions.
-They have the skills and knowledge to identify qualified staff and third parties to conduct evaluations on the programs and services provided by their organization.
-Social workers engaged in management policy practice can reflect on the processes used to collect and analyze data from evaluations where the results are not what they expected, and can present these findings in a non-judgmental manner to board members and other constituents.
-Practitioners of Social Work in Management and Policy:
+They seek to achieve the best possible outcomes for those they serve, and recognize that the most effective manner to achieve this end is to employ those services and programs that have demonstrated positive results as documented by research and evaluation conducted consistent with sound scientific methods.
+Social workers practicing in management and policy positions use research conducted by their staff, or appropriate and qualified third parties, to contribute to the body of knowledge on evidence-informed interventions.
+They have the skills and knowledge to identify qualified staff and third parties to conduct evaluations on the programs and services provided by their organizations.
+Social workers engaged in management and policy practice can reflect on the processes used to collect and analyze data from evaluations and can present these findings in a non-judgmental manner to board members and other constituents.

-- Locate, identify and, if appropriate, adapt evidence informed programs, practices and policies to the organizational, community or policy setting which the practitioner serves; - Support research and evaluation conducted on current programs, services or policies led or operated by the organization or community in a manner that adheres to best practices of informed consent of subjects, the protection of human subjects, and does not otherwise interfere with the quality and accessibility of other programs or services operated by the organization or community; and - Apply current research and evaluation literature in the domain of their practice or policy that reports on the efficacy of policies and programs to inform practices and policies in a manner consistent with the mission, vision, and values of the organization.
+- Locate, identify and, if appropriate, adapt evidence-informed programs, practices, and policies to the organizational, community, and policy settings in which they serve; - Support research and evaluation conducted on current programs, services, or policies operated by organizations and communities in a manner that adheres to best practices of informed consent of subjects and the protection of human subjects, and does not otherwise interfere with the quality and accessibility of other programs or services; and - Apply current research and evaluation literature to inform practices and policies in a manner consistent with the mission, vision, and values of the organization.